 Scala dei Turchi is no different.
 It was named the Turkish Steps because it faces the direction of North Africa.
 It may seem distant in our minds, but on a map, it’s not that far.

 The characteristic bright white cliffs cascade like soft clouds down to the sea.
-The cliffs are a combination of limestone and malt, so while it looks as soft as a pillow, it is solid rock.
+The cliffs are a combination of limestone and marl, so while it looks as soft as a pillow, it is solid rock.

 However, that doesn’t make it uncomfortable to walk or lay on.
 In fact, the stone is smooth to the touch, so you don’t have to worry about hurting your feet or back.

 How to Reach La Scala dei Turchi & When To Travel There

 La Scala dei Turchi is located in the town of Realmonte in the south of Sicily.
 The easiest and most flexible way to reach it is by car.
 Parking is close by to the entrance where you descend down to the beach, costing around 5 euros.